|

 Room: C-0576

 This course covers OSHA Standards, policies, and procedures in general industry.
-Topics include scope and application of the OSHA General Industry Standards, general industry principles and special emphasis on those areas in general industry which are most hazardous.
-Upon course completion students will have the ability to define general industry terms found in the OSHA General Industry Standards, identify hazards which occur in general industry, locate and determine appropriate OSHA General Industry Standards, policies, and procedures, and describe the use of OSHA General Industry Standards and regulations to supplement an ongoing safety and health program.
+Topics include the scope and application of OSHA’s General Industry Standards, general industry principles, and areas most hazardous to workers.
+By the end of the course, students will be able to define general industry terms found in OSHA Standards, identify hazards that occur in general industry, locate and determine appropriate OSHA Standards, policies, and procedures, and describe how OSHA regulations support an ongoing workplace safety and health program.

 Register for the course here: OSHA 511: Occupational Safety and Health Standards for General Industry